deepaksood619/deepaksood619.github.io/docs/psychology/habits.md

     4. The belief

 4. Always have reward if you follow habits
-5. Look for procastination cues
+5. Look for procrastination cues
 6. Keep a planar journal
 7. Create a task list before you go to sleep
 8. Eat your frogs first thing in the morning